Abhinav-26/Face-Recognition-Using-Transfer-Learning/README.md

 3. Run Model Creating notebook to create your own model<br>
 4. Load the model Created and run Face Recognisation to detect the file.

-<b>Note</b> : You might encounter some error in the Face Recognisation code.
+<b>Note</b> : You might encounter some errors in the code.
 I am trying to solve these errors as soon as possible.